Chisw/gagu/gagu-website/src/pages/docs/introduction/project-origin.md

 It is best to have only two syllables and fewer letters, and the corresponding NPM package name and domain name cannot be registered.

 It's really not easy to name it.
 When I was troubled by it, my one-year-old little daughter gave me inspiration.
-She has been muttering something like `/'gʌgu/` lately (the pronunciation at the top of the homepage is contributed by her 😜).
+She has been muttering something like `/'gʌgu/` lately (the pronunciation at the top of the homepage is contributed by her 😜), we don't understand it.

 I then searched for 'GAGU', and it wasn't registered yet, great!